Starting an LLC is much easier and cheaper than you may think.

 The same way you would open a personal checking account.

 When opening a bank account for your LLC, a bank will likely ask for your LLC's Employer Identification Number, also known as its EIN.
 This is like your LLC's social security number.
-The IRS can issue EINs online, for free, in thirty minutes.
+The Internal Revenue Service can issue EINs online, for free, in just a few minutes.

 How do I start an LLC with two owners?

-Multi-member LLCs formation is done through the same steps as it is for single-member LLCs.
-The only difference is that your articles of organization will include two owners.
+A Multi-member LLC formation is done through the same steps as it is for single-member LLCs.
+The only difference is that your articles of organization will include two LLC owners.